Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Experiments

 \subsection{Ablation Study}

-To investigate the effectiveness of different components proposed in our FGDD model, we perform three ablation studies on 7 representative real-world networks.
-In our ablation studies, we compare our FGDD model with its three variants, as shown in Figure \ref{Fig:Ablation}.
+To investigate the effectiveness of different algorithmic components proposed in our FGDD model, we perform three ablation studies on 7 representative real-world networks.
+In our ablation studies, we experimentally compare our FGDD model with its four variants.
+Comparative results are shown in Fig.~\ref{Fig:Ablation}.

-We first evaluate the importance of Feature Aggregation (FA) method used in feature importance-aware GAT.
-We remove FA, and then initialize the node feature by only node degree (w/o FA) as well as FINDER \cite{Fan2020}.
-From Figure \ref{Fig:Ablation}, we can observe that FGDD is better than the model without FA.
+To evaluate the effectiveness of the feature aggregation (FA) method used in the feature importance-aware GAT, we examine the same implementation of FGDD, but only use node degree as the initial feature, and exclude the FA component, named as w/o FA in Fig.~\ref{Fig:Ablation}.
+The node degree is a simplistic metric that captures local information.
+However, the usage of FA allows for a better representation of the nodes.
+This enriched representation is instrumental in providing the GAT with a more detailed context to enhance the model training and make the model outperform the version without FA observing from Fig.~\ref{Fig:Ablation}.
 This suggests that feature aggregation is quite important to model performance.

-We next study the benefit of Variance-constrained GAT (VG for short) module that alters dropout layer mentioned in encoding phase.
-We replace it with the original GAT (w/o VG) to explore how variance influences efficiency of FGDD Comparative results in Figure \ref{Fig:Ablation} show that FGDD (with VG) outperforms the model with original GAT (w/o VG), thus confirming the effectiveness of our variance-constrained GAT.

-Finally, we compare FGDD model with a variant based on basic DDQN (w/o DD) instead of Dueling DDQN (DD for short).
-Dueling DDQN can learn which states are valuable.
-As shown in Figure \ref{Fig:Ablation}, the performance of model with basic DDQN is worse than FGDD (with DD), indicating the significant performance boost introduced by dueling DDQN.
+We study the benefit of the variance-constrained GAT (VG for short) module that introduces modifications to the dropout layer mentioned in the feature representation phase.
+We replace it with the original GAT (w/o VG) to explore how variance influences the efficiency of FGDD.
+Here, GAT would randomly drop out initial features and have twice the dropout rate as VG.
+Comparative results in Fig.~\ref{Fig:Ablation} show that FGDD (with VG) outperforms the model with original GAT (w/o VG), thus verifying the importance of maintaining most of the initial features for CNP to avoid performance decrease, and confirming the effectiveness of our variance-constrained GAT.
+Moreover, the comparative results involving the dueling deep Q-network (DD) and the basic deep Q-network DDQN (w/o DD) within the FGDD framework highlight the need for a better DRL algorithm to address the CNP problem.
+The performance of a model with basic DDQN is worse than FGDD (with DD), indicating the significant performance boost introduced by dueling DDQN.

+Moreover, we experimentally compare our reward function in Eq.~\eqref{Equ:Reward Function 1} with the basic version (named FGDD-R) that considers the decreased pairwise connectivity between the two steps.
+In most cases, our reward function is better than the typical formula.
+It validates the effectiveness of our design of reward function that considering the whole transition of a network is better than only considering two consequent steps.

+Finally, we investigate the influence of different numbers of attention heads $\mu$ on the performance of FGDD.
+In this experiment, four different $\mu$ values are used.
+Detailed comparative results of FGDD under different GAT parameters are summarized in Table~\ref{tab:gatattentionnumber}.
+The results show that more attention heads can better represent a network and help our agent find critical nodes.